LEARNAcademy/Echo-2021-Winter-Project/README.md

 - clone the Echo-2021-Winter-Project repository with your username attached to it
 - cd into the repository
-- Create a new branch for the user story you are working on(ex. create-react-app)
+- Create a new branch for the user story you are working on(ex.
+Setup-off-on)
-- Create a new React application with no spaces: yarn create react-app lightbulb
+- Create a new React application with no spaces in the name: yarn create react-app lightbulb
 - cd into the project
 - Open the project in a text editor
 - Create a directory in src called components